Bao-tong/PPIRP_instances/README.md

 This repository provides the benchmark instances, case-study data, parameter settings, and solution records used in the manuscript:

-**A reinforcement learning-based hyperheuristic for the risk-averse stochastic perishable production-inventory-routing problem**
+Title: **A reinforcement learning-based hyperheuristic for the risk-averse stochastic perishable production-inventory-routing problem**

-The repository is intended to support reproducibility and transparency by providing the data files used in the computational experiments and the case study.

 ## Repository structure